Amey-Biniwale/HDL_Bits/README.md

 In summary, there are three modules in this design:

-top_module — Your top-level module that contains two of... add16, provided — A 16-bit adder module that is composed of 16 of... add1 — A 1-bit full adder module.
+top_module — Your top-level module that contains two of add16, provided — A 16-bit adder module that is composed of 16 of add1 — A 1-bit full adder module.

 <img width="870" height="869" alt="image" src="https://github.com/user-attachments/assets/d9427307-49d4-4357-98c0-1faf6802f24b" />